Chapter 10: Boar Hunt Inn

 She lifted her gaze as the wagon came up over a hill.
 When they slowed at the top, she looked down into the valley where two rivers merged into one.
 At the junction, a village spread out in all directions.
 From her vantage point, she could see the single story houses radiating out from the center like a wheel.
 It reminded her of her hand-carved gears.

-On the far side, stood a large building, with two long wings, pressed up against the tree line.
-The building was larger than her father’s keep.
+On the far side, stood a large building with two long wings.
+It was pressed up against the tree line.
+It was larger than her father’s keep.
 In front of the building, four lines of stables looked like tic marks on the edge of a fenced-in yard.

 “Yep, Kanek, that is Boar Hunt Inn.
 The larger caravans stop here because of the services and the lack of room taxes.
 It is also the mid-point between our home and the ocean.”